technicaldogsbody/TechnicalDogsbody.Optimizely.CloudflareGeoLocationCriteria/src/TechnicalDogsbody.Optimizely.CloudflareGeoLocationCriteria/README.md

 ### **Prerequisites**

-- Optimizely CMS 12+
+- Optimizely CMS 12
-- .NET 6+
+- .NET 8.0+
-- A site hosted behind Cloudflare with geolocation headers enabled.
+- A site hosted on Optimizely DXP or behind Cloudflare with geolocation headers enabled.

 ---